Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Modelling galaxy formation and reionization

 \subsection{Merger trees and the baryonic implementation}

-We start by constructing 400 merger trees starting at $z=4$ linearly distributed across the halo mass range $\log(M_h/\Msun) = 9-13$ for the 4 DM models considered.
+We now briefly summarise the theoretical model and interested readers are referred to \citet{dayal2014, dayal2014_wdm1} for complete details.
+We construct 400 merger trees starting at $z=4$, linearly distributed across the halo mass range $\log(M_h/\Msun) = 9-13$ for the 4 DM models considered.
 The merger-trees use 320 equal redshift steps ($\Delta z = 0.05$) between $z=20$ and $z=4$ with a mass resolution of $M_{res} =10^8 \Msun$ using the modified binary merger tree algorithm with smooth accretion detailed in \citet{parkinson2008} and \citet{benson2013}.
-We scale the relative abundances of the merger tree roots to match the $z=4$ Sheth-Tormen halo mass function \citep[HMFs;][]{sheth-tormen1999} and have verified that these yield HMFs in good agreement with the Sheth-Tormen \citep{sheth-tormen1999} HMF at all $z$.
+We scale the relative abundances of the merger tree roots to match the $z=4$ Sheth-Tormen halo mass function \citep[HMFs;][]{sheth-tormen1999} and have verified that these yield HMFs in good agreement with the Sheth-Tormen HMF at all $z$.

-We implement the merger trees with baryonic physics including star formation, supernova (SN) feedback driven ejection of gas, and the merger/accretion/ejection driven evolution of the gas and stellar masses.
-Our model is based on the simple premise that the maximum star formation efficiency ($f_*^{eff}$) of any halo is limited by the SN binding energy required to unbind/eject the rest of the gas and quench further star formation, up to a maximum threshold value of $f_*$ \citep[see][]{dayal2014}.
-This model has two $z$ and mass independent free parameters whose values are selected to match the evolving UV LF: the maximum threshold star formation efficiency ($f_*$) and the fraction of SN energy that goes into unbinding gas ($f_w$).
-While $f_w$ affects the faint-end slope of the UV LF where feedback is most effective, $f_*$ determines the normalization at the bright-end where galaxies can form stars with the maximum allowed efficiency.